neel-mehtani/Beijing-Air-Quality-Analysis---Cap3/README.md

 <p align="center">
 <img src = "aqi_cat_table.png" height="300">

+Based on these definitions, we can pull up metrics on the frequency of various types of pollution days.

+Observation of the AQI distributions over the years.
+Although the distrubutions vary slightly in their ranges, the IQR is centered around (100, 200), which falls in the USG category and below, with a median AQI ~ 140 throughout the years.
 <img src = "Screen Shot 2020-01-09 at 4.17.59 PM.png">

 Depicted below is the plot of the AQI fluctuation over the 4 year span covered by the Beijing dataset.
 The left part of the graph (green) represents the portion of the dataset that will be trained upon in following steps while the right hand side (blue) represents the trend for 2017, which is what the models will attempt to reproduce.